M.Mus in Music Therapy – Training in Music Therapy

 The Department of Music launched its M.Mus (Music Therapy) programme in February 1999.
 This is the first music therapy training course in South Africa to be approved by the Health Professionals Council of South Africa (the former SA Medical and Dental Council).

 Applicants are selected every two years for this intensive, two-year training, which includes 1,000 hours of supervised clinical internship at various placement sites in and around Pretoria.
-The training course runs every two years, with the next programme beginning in January/February 2014.
+The Masters training takes a minimum of two years.

 For further information or enquiries, please visit